itechnology/HealthMonitoring.NET/backoffice/README.md

      * catches all 400-599 error codes complete with stacktrace, request url, and more
 * Server-Side Logging
   * Trace custom errors inside your code
+  * Trace errors with complete stacktrace & custom object dumping
   * Requires a custom provider
-     * Trace errors with complete stacktrace & custom object dumping
       * Provider is provided by this project
 * Client-Side Logging
   * Catch and trace all errors from window.onerror & jQuery ajax requests
+      * No modifications required to client-side code
   * Trace custom exceptions
+  * Requires a custom provider
       * Provider is provided by this project

 ![backoffice](snapshot.png "backoffice")